TeachMaster: Generative Teaching via Code: Evaluation

-As illustrated, TeachMaster demonstrates robust performance in both Chinese and English contexts, exhibiting precise control over multimodal elements including concise text generation, adaptive color coding, high-fidelity imagery, and dynamic animations.
-For instance, in the Galois Theory example, the system uses visual diagrams to demystify abstract equations.
-Similarly, it facilitates intuitive understanding of natural sciences by visualizing microscopic entities like ionic lattices and DNA strands.
-In engineering domains such as Deep Learning, the system showcases strong logical structuring by generating clear, schematic architectural diagrams.
+Figure~\ref{fig:teachmaster_examples} showcases TeachMaster's versatility through generated video clips across diverse academic disciplines.
+These cases, combined with real-world applications, confirm the system as a universal teaching assistant that seamlessly adapts to subject-specific requirements.

-These examples, combined with the successful real-world applications mentioned earlier, confirm TeachMaster's potential as a universal teaching assistant capable of adapting to the specific visual and pedagogical requirements of various subjects.
+The system demonstrates robust performance in both Chinese and English contexts, exhibiting precise control over concise text generation, adaptive color coding, high-fidelity imagery, and dynamic animations.
+For instance, in Supervised Learning, geometric projections demystify the mathematical intuition behind the Least Squares method.
+Similarly, the system visualizes the transition of protein chains into functional 3D structures, facilitating an intuitive understanding of complex natural sciences.